Skip to content

 print(f" {name:20s} {n:6d}")

-CRC errors point to the physical layer
+CRC issues point to the physical layer

 The I/G bit controls flooding